Quantum-interference-induced pairing in bosonic doped antiferromagnets

 where $W_{t\text{-}J}[C] \geqslant 0$ is the non-negative weight corresponding to each closed imaginary-time evolution path $C$.
 The phase factor $\tau_{C}$ has the following exact form

-which is known as the phase string~\cite{Sheng1996, Weng1997, Wu2008}. $N^h_{\downarrow}$ accounts for the total number of mutual exchanges between holes and $\downarrow$ spins in a closed loop $C$.
-In other words, as illustrated in Fig.\,\ref{fig:berry}(a), the single hole hopping can accumulate a $\mathbb{Z}_2$ Berry phase with the sign determined by the orientation of the spin that is exchanged with the hole—positive for spin-up and negative for spin-down.
-In fact, this finding is broadly applicable to other strongly correlated systems, such as the fermionic $t$-$J$ and Hubbard model~\cite{Wu2008, Lu2023f, Zhang2023c, Zhang2014, Xu2024}, where this emergent sign structure is an exclusive consequence of the Mottness independent of model details.
-In particular, for the bosonic $t$-$J$ model, $(-1)^{N^h_{\dn}}$ is the \emph{only} nontrivial sign structure, whereas, in the fermionic $t$-$J$ model, the additional fermionic signs of dopants are also present.
+which is also known as the phase string~\cite{Sheng1996, Weng1997, Wu2008}. $N^h_{\downarrow}$ is the total number of mutual exchanges between holes and $\downarrow$ spins in a closed loop $C$.
+This indicates that the single hole hopping can accumulate a $\mathbb{Z}_2$ Berry phase, as illustrated in Fig.\,\ref{fig:berry}(a), with the sign determined by the orientation of the spin exchanged with the hole—positive for $\up$ spin and negative for $\dn$ spin.
+In fact, this finding is broadly applicable to other strongly correlated systems, such as the fermionic $t$-$J$ and Hubbard model~\cite{Wu2008, Zhang2023c, Zhang2014}, where this Berry phase is a direct consequence of the Mottness independent of model details.
+In particular, for the bosonic $t$-$J$ model, $(-1)^{N^h_{\dn}}$ is the \emph{only} nontrivial sign structure, whereas, for the fermionic case, the additional fermionic sign of dopants is also present.
+The phase factor $\tau_C$ captures the possible quantum interference among different evolution paths and is an ``adiabatic'' phase accumulated during an evolution loop that cannot be gauged away.
+Interestingly, this frustration phase can be regarded as a generalized discrete version of the Berry phase action in the continuous path integral formalism of conventional models~\cite{Altland2010, Auerbach2012}.